Deploying Microsoft Dynamics NAV Using ClickOnce

 For information about when it is acceptable to skip this step, see Security Considerations.

 Install the ClickOnce Installer Tools.
 Run setup.exe and install the ClickOnce Installer Tools.
-The files will be installed in C:\Program Files (x86)\Microsoft Dynamics NAV\70\ClickOnce Installer Tools.
+The files will be installed in C:\Program Files (x86)\Microsoft Dynamics NAV\90\ClickOnce Installer Tools.

 Perform a typical installation of the Microsoft Dynamics NAV Windows client by doing the following:

 Run setup.exe to install the Microsoft Dynamics NAV Windows client.
-Do not install unnecessary client components, such as C/SIDE and the Excel add-in.
+Do not install unnecessary client components, such as the Microsoft Dynamics NAV Development Environment and the Excel add-in.
 These add to the download size, and contain special file types that can create problems for a ClickOnce deployment.
-For example, the Web.config file installed with C/SIDE can create problems when it is hosted on a web server.
+For example, the Web.config file installed with the development environment can create problems when it is hosted on a web server.

 Install relevant language packs.